 vinYoga general approach

-In provision of yoga Coventry is continuously growing and evolving, in various forms, through many different methods.
+In provision of yoga Coventry is continuously expanding and evolving, in various ways, through many different methods, styles, approaches.
 Like in most western countries, the majority of studios, yoga schools and classes are almost entirely focused on posture practice, primarily as a form of exercise.
 The vinYoga methodology is also initiated by posture and movement work, and benefits from the wholesome exercise it provides, but also helps to access further, internal dimensions through self observation.
 There can be a lot more to yoga than just postures – if practiced with attention and commitment, yoga can have a great liberating power, helping to bring about harmony of body, mind, the emotional and intuitive self.

 Because of the many benefits they can offer, it is important to open up dynamic yoga forms to a broader audience.
 To provide this broader access, some lighter practice structures have been developed, modified postures and techniques are employed to suit beginners.

 The vinYoga composite name indicates a learning and teaching methodology, offering yoga classes, yoga workshops, personal tuition and teacher training in Coventry, Leamington Spa, Kenilworth and the wider Warwickshire and West Midlands area.
 Activities are also developing UK-wide and internationally – workshops and events in Hungary, Poland and Estonia, with more planned…

 The vinYoga method is not a mainstream, money-led, commercial operation, nor is it offering any ‘spiritual enlightenment’.
 The primary purpose here is to learn, improve and share, through intelligent practice of yoga, for the benefit of all those who come to us.